-The maximum amount we pay for claims under this section is:
+The maximum amount we pay for claims under this section is \$50,000 for each injured paying person for each journey.

-- \$25,000 for each journey if you have Individual cover - \$50,000 for each journey if you have Family cover.

 We won't subtract an excess from claims we pay under any benefit in this section.

 D.6.1 Loss of income